MySmile/mysmile/README.md

 Installation
 ============

-0. Install dependences: $ pip install -r requirements.pip
+1. Install dependences: $ pip install -r requirements.pip
-1. Unpack archive with MySmile to the project directory
+2. Unpack archive with MySmile to the project directory
-2. In the project directory run a command in the terminal:
+3. In the project directory run a command in the terminal:

       python3 manage.py runserver

    Now demo is available here  http://127.0.0.1:8000

-3. Change default credentials to admin page:
+4. Change default credentials to admin page:

-   3.1.
+  4.1.
 Link to admin page: http://127.0.0.1:8000/admin
-   3.2.
+  4.2.
 Default credentials: login: test, password: test

-4. Let’s start create your own project:
+5. Let’s start create your own project:

-   4.1.
-Upload new logo to the "/static/images/" folder 4.2.
+  5.1.
+Upload new logo to the "/static/images/" folder 5.2.
 Update content using agmin page
-   4.3.
-Change user_settings.py

 Documentation
 =============